 This person’s role is specifically to help you design and execute your style for the day of your wedding.
 This can include helping you choose your dress, picking out accessories to go with it, selecting bridesmaid styles, and creating a vision for your day-of hair and makeup.
 If you want to look your best on your big day, but need help making it all come together, a bridal stylist is a great option.

 A venue coordinator is your resource for any and all needs related to the venue.
-They can be a big help in making sure the band knows where to set up and the caterers can find the kitchen, however their job is to serve the needs of the venue, not you, so they don’t often cater to the finer details of the day.
+Whether they're a coordinator at a wedding venue in Pittsburgh or San Diego, they can be a big help in making sure the band knows where to set up and the caterers can find the kitchen, however their job is to serve the needs of the venue, not you, so they don’t often cater to the finer details of the day.

 Now that you know exactly what every kind of wedding planning professional does, you can make a well-informed decision.
 The most crucial things to consider are: